Rap Music & Hip Hop in

 But unlike their colleagues in industrial societies in Europe

-and America, Gambian rap artists are yet to face the menace
+and America, Gambian rap artists are yet to face the menace of

-scenes or showing any inclination for violence.
+any inclination for violence.
 They talk about poverty, baby dumping,

 corruption, prostitution and finally praise God the Almighty.

 At the turn of the century, there were over 40 rap groups in the

 At least, Gambians can now express a sigh of relief that after

-years of inactivity, life is now being injected to the music
+years of inactivity, life is now being injected to the music scene

-could be exhibited at any international festival.
+exhibited at any international festival.

 The recent invitation of Da Fugitivz to perform at the international

 music festival in Germany adds colour to this assertion.
-The
+The momentum

-fame country into a dazzling centre of music studies.
+into a dazzling centre of music studies.

 In the meantime, the skies are the limit.

 Kololi is a small new settlement in the western part of the Gambia

 envied by many young Gambians.

-As the first rap group to release an album, Black Nature is
+As the first rap group to release an album, Black Nature is the

-His departure fuelled rumours in the Gambia that the group was bound to disintegrate.
+fuelled rumours in the Gambia that the group was bound to disintegrate.

 When the first national television signals zoomed the airwaves

 in the Gambia in 1995, many pundits viewed this development as